 - Phonetics (3 credits) - offered at Pace under the title: CHP 277: The Science of Speech Sounds

 - Anatomy and Physiology of Speech/Hearing Mechanism (3 credits)

 - Physical Science (e.g. chemistry, physics) (3 credits)

 - Statistics (3 credits)

 - Social/ Behavioral Science (e.g. sociology, anthropology, psychology) (6 credits)

 If incoming students have not taken the above courses at Pace or another accredited institution, they are required to take them and register as non-matriculated prior to admission to the Graduate Program in CSD.

-Courses in Progress or Planned: All prerequisites must be completed at the time of application to CSDCAS
+Courses in Progress or Planned: All prerequisites must be completed prior to attending Pace.